nus-cs2030s/2021-s2/docs/26-nested-classes.md

 This makes the code easier to read since we keep the definition of the class and its usage closer together.

-Classes like `NameComparator` that are declared inside a method (to be more precise, inside a block of code between `{` and `}`) is called a _local class_.
+Classes like `NameComparator` that are declared inside a method (or to be more precise, inside a block of code between `{` and `}`) is called a _local class_.
 Just like a local variable, a local class is scoped within the method.
 Like a nested class, a local class has access to the variables of the enclosing class through the qualified `this` reference.
-Further, it can access the variables of the local variables of the enclosing method.
+Further, it can access the local variables of the enclosing method.

 For example,